fakefarm/rockymtnruby/outline/draft.md

         config.rb
         food.yml

-### A site that Collaborates with services
+## AngularJS application with static data.
 - a static site doesn't mean that it lacks live data.
 So, we can use any JavaScript Framework to do this.
 Let's use Angular to add some data about local Pizza shops in the area

         angular/js directory
         new_idex.slim

+## AngularJS front-end with stub API.
 (Is this the time to talk about the benefits of this process?)
+- placeholder data,
+- reduced coupling,
-(When do we add comments about placeholder data, reduced coupling, developing at own pace)
+- developing at own pace

+## AngularJS application using a real API.